Mortgage

 Content was accurate at the time of publication.

-What is a blanket mortgage?
-A blanket mortgage finances two or more real estate properties under one loan.
-Investors and developers use them to save time and money when financing multiple assets.
-Blanket mortgages are not meant for primary residences, vacation homes or brand-new landlords just starting out.
+A blanket mortgage is a home loan that allows you to finance two or more real estate properties with a single loan.
+Investors and developers use blanket loans to save time and hassle when buying multiple properties at once.
+Blanket mortgages are not meant for primary residences, vacation homes or beginner real estate investors.

-A blanket mortgage covers multiple pieces of real estate, such as developed or undeveloped land and commercial or residential property.
-The assets — the land and/or buildings — serve as collateral to secure the loan.
+A blanket mortgage covers multiple pieces of real estate, including developed or undeveloped land and commercial or residential property.
+The assets, which can be land, buildings or a combination of both, serve as collateral to secure the loan.
+Some lenders offer blanket loans as high as $50 million.

-• Real estate investors could buy properties in multiple locations and use a blanket loan to make one unit in their portfolio.
+Real estate investors could use a blanket loan to purchase multiple properties in various locations.

-• House flippers could purchase several homes to work on in one sweep.
+House flippers could purchase several homes to fix up and resell or rent out.

-• Developers could finance a large lot of land they plan to divide and sell as smaller, separate lots.
+Developers could finance a large piece of land and then divide and sell it as smaller, separate lots.

 What is a blanket mortgage balloon loan?

-Some lenders may offer a balloon structure on blanket mortgages.
-Balloon loans have smaller payments at the start of the loan, allowing the borrower to retain cash assets.
-This may be especially useful for house flippers and developers who need to purchase not only the land, but also all the building materials, equipment and labor.
-The last payment in a balloon loan is for the remaining loan amount.
+Some lenders may offer a balloon payment structure on blanket mortgages.
+Balloon loans have smaller payments during the first few years, allowing the borrower to retain more cash.
+This may be especially useful for house flippers and developers who not only need to purchase the land, but also the building materials, equipment and labor.
+The last payment in a balloon loan is for the remaining loan amount, and is usually significantly larger than the payments made at the start of the loan.

-• Consolidated finances: Effectively having one financing vehicle and making one loan payment is easier than juggling multiple loans.
+Consolidated finances: Having a single loan and one monthly payment is easier than juggling multiple loans.

-• Risk of foreclosure: Defaulting on the loan can mean that all properties are at risk of foreclosure.
+Risk of foreclosure: Defaulting on a blanket loan can mean that all of the underlying properties are at risk of foreclosure.

-• Geographic limits: Lenders may expect all the properties in one blanket loan to be in the same state or region.
+Geographic limits: Blanket mortgage lenders may expect all of the financed properties to be in the same state or region.

 Today's Mortgage Rates